2020 APPLICATION NOW AVAILABLE; DEADLINE AUGUST 1, 2020

-You know your community and its challenges best—GHF UPstream seeks to empower your solutions
+You know your community and its challenges best—GHCF UPstream seeks to empower your solutions

 There is an often quoted parable that tells of two people fishing downstream who are startled to see a person floating down the river, struggling for life.
 Working together, the fisher folk pull the person to safety but shortly after they notice another person crying for help.
 Again, they pull the person to safety.
 Other community members hear what is happening and rush to help.
 As the fisher folk tire, volunteers take their place, and the community works together all day and all night to safely pull more and more people from the river.
 The next morning the community members have a new idea—we need to go upstream and find out why so many people are falling in the water.
 Upon walking upstream, the community members find that people are drawn to the edge of a cliff to look at the river and its beauty.
 Unfortunately, there is no safe way to do this and many of them fall.
 The community members return and report the number of people who have fallen into the river due to the lack of a protective barrier on the cliff.
 In response, the community builds a wall behind which people may safely view the water.
 Some still fall, but there are far fewer.

-GHF Upstream welcomes creative and strategic solutions that seek to address the source of systemic issues within the communities you serve.
+GHCF UPstream welcomes creative and strategic solutions that seek to address the source of systemic issues within the communities you serve.
 Applicants may seek support for ANY “upstream” project, program, or intervention that best meets the needs of the population to be served.
 Examples of upstream projects include, but are not limited to: access to quality education, access to a safe and healthy environment; life skills training; materials that increase accessibility or improve an individual’s self-sufficiency; availability of reliable and safe transportation that improves an individual or group’s ability to grow, learn, or address a key need; animal spay/neuter clinics; early health screenings; job training and placement; support of basic needs that work to support an individual or group’s ability to grow, learn, or address a key need.
-The principal focus of GHF UPstream is the support of any grant application that best presents upstream solutions to any area of community need.
-However, empowered by a range of special funds which serve to collectively strengthen our area communities through shared themes, GHF UPstream is additionally pleased to welcome upstream applications that address:
+The principal focus of GHCF UPstream is the support of any grant application that best presents upstream solutions to any area of community need.
+In addition, GHCF is empowered by a range of special funds which serve to collectively strengthen our area communities through shared themes and also welcomes upstream applications that address:

 - Education: Early childhood education; education & development programs for children & youth; educational programs serving adults